-Examining the racial makeup of the Department, the court explained that the consent decree was successful in remedying past discrimination, but there was no longer served a remedial purpose.
-Relying on Johnson, the court held "[t]he race-conscious goals have remained in effect for 40 years and at this time are improperly utilized to maintain diversity."
-The court concluded that racial-hiring goals must be removed from the consent decree, as they no longer served a compelling interest.
-The City's appeal is currently pending before the U.S. Court of Appeals for the Sixth Circuit.
+purpose.
+Relying on Johnson, the court held "[t]he race-conscious goals have remained in effect for 40 years and at this time are improperly utilized to maintain diversity."270 The court concluded that racial-hiring goals must be removed from the consent decree, as they no longer served a compelling interest.271 The City moved to dismiss the appeal in July 2022, and the Sixth Circuit approved the request.272

-Next, in October 2021, a jury awarded \$10 million in punitive damages to Plaintiff David Duvall, a white male, who brought suit against Novant Health for discrimination based on his race and sex in violation of Title VII.
-Mr. Duvall was the Senior Vice President of Marketing and Communications for Novant, and he alleged that Novant Health discharged him in 2018 for the "purpose of replacing him with two persons, one of a different gender and the other of a different gender and race" for the "purpose of improving diversity."
-Mr. Duvall claimed that his termination violated Title VII, and the jury found in his favor on his race discrimination claim.
+Next, in October 2021, a jury awarded \$10 million in punitive damages to Plaintiff David Duvall, a white male, who brought suit against Novant Health for discrimination based on his race and sex in violation of Title VII.273 Mr. Duvall was the Senior Vice President of Marketing and Communications for Novant, and he alleged that Novant Health discharged him in 2018 for the "purpose of replacing him with two persons, one of a different gender and the other of a different gender and race" for the "purpose of improving diversity."274 Mr. Duvall claimed that his termination violated Title VII, and the jury found in his favor on his race discrimination claim.